What’s the difference between lab grown and natural diamonds? Almost none.

 Diamonds grown in a lab are created using two methods, both of which simulate the same process that occurs in nature.
 In the CVD (chemical vapor deposition) method, a small germ crystal is placed in a sealed chamber and a combination of carbon and hydrogen-rich gasses are then heated at high temperatures and broken down into their individual atomic components.
 Under intense heat and pressure, the carbon atoms then attach to the surface of the aforementioned germ crystal, forming a layer of pure crystalline diamond.
 This process is repeated several times, layer by layer, until a full diamond is formed.
 Another, but older method is the High Pressure-High Temperature (HPHT) method.
 This process is faster but the quality of the diamonds is lower.

-Are lab-grown diamonds a better choice?
+Are lab-grown diamonds a better choice than natural ones?

 Lab grown diamonds have some advantages over mined diamonds.
 Not only are they cheaper (on average by 20-30%), but they also have a significantly lower environmental footprint, a very important consideration for some people who are environmentally minded.